Loading...

 We'll donate 15% of what we receive to the OpenStreetMap Foundation, as a thanks for their excellent work.
 The remainder goes directly to improving flutter_map.

-Enter a nickname to be listed below in #past-supporters, and enter your Discord username to be granted the "Supporter" role on our server and gain access to a special supporter-only chat channel.
+Enter a nickname to be listed below in Past Supporters, and enter your Discord username to be granted the "Supporter" role on our server and gain access to a special supporter-only chat channel.
 These benefits last indefinitely (but may take 48 hours to grant, as this is done manually).

 Donate with GBP & British specific payment methods